Deepak-Enc/Edge-Orchestration-and-ML/README.md

 # Edge-Orchestration-and-ML
-This part of the github repo contains implementation of our docker images on edge-orchestration.
+This part of the github repo contains implementation of our docker images on edge-orchestration(check other repo https://github.com/animeshjain2/person-s-age-detection).
 To run this part of project follow the process:

 1.Install Docker from https://get.docker.com/.
 Just run the curl and shell Command(Always update after 1.5 month).